 If you use a pattern, it makes it easy to modify your password for every website.
 Here’s how your password might change across these three accounts:

-Password managers are cloud based vaults that store your passwords for all of your accounts and can sync them across all of your devices.
-Further, they allow you to share your passwords with others, allowing them to log into the account without ever getting access to the password.
-This is critical for business owners who share passwords with employees, but then may want to revoke access after their staff moves on.
-They’re also great for family accounts, as well as a very kind thing to include in your will, so that your family can close up your digital life when that day arrives.
+Password managers are cloud-based vaults that store all of your passwords and can sync them across all of your devices.
+Further, they allow you to share your passwords with others, allowing you to share your login information with family or coworkers without ever getting access to the password.
+This is critical for business owners who share passwords with employees, especially when a staff member moves on and the employer needs to revoke their access to company accounts.
+They’re also great for family accounts, as well as a very kind thing to include in your will, aiding your loved ones in wrapping up your digital life someday.

-I know I alluded to this above, but it’s a big one, especially if you run a business or store them on your work computer.
-When using browsers such as Chrome, Edge/IE or Firefox to store your passwords, anyone with physical access to your computer can easily view all of them in about three clicks, and even download them to a file.
+While we've already alluded to this above, it’s a big one, especially if you run a business or store them on a work computer.
+When using browsers such as Chrome, Edge/IE, or Firefox, anyone with physical access to your computer can easily view all of them in about three clicks, and even download all of them into a file.
 Further, your passwords are stored on your computer instead of in the cloud.
 Meaning if there’s a problem with your computer or your browser all of your passwords can be lost.
-And of course, security issues are compounded if you’ve got multiple devices that you’re doing this across.
+These security issues can be compounded if you’ve got multiple devices that you’re doing this across.

-Using a password manager in these situations can be life changing.
+Using a password manager across your devices can be life-changing.
 The one exception is if all of your devices are Apple products.
 Safari uses Apple’s password manager iCloud Keychain, which they’ve built to sync across all of your devices.
-But if you’re not completely invested into the Apple ecosystem, we recommend using a password manager for all of your other devices.
+But if you’re not completely invested in Apple's ecosystem, we recommend using a password manager for all of your other devices.

 Writing down your passwords is just as bad as storing them in your browser, as anyone with physical access to your work area can access them.
-Storing them on a file on your computer can also be problematic as hackers will often try to steal all of the files on your computer in hopes you’ve done this.
-Storing them in your email is also problematic for two reasons, first is that it’s another common target for hackers and second is that you actually give more companies and people than you realize the ability to read your email.
+Storing them on a file on your computer can also be problematic as hackers will often try to steal the files on your computer in hopes that you’ve done this.
+Storing them in your email is also problematic for two reasons, first is that it’s another common target for hackers, and second is that you actually give more companies and people than you realize the ability to read your email.

 Here at FruitStand, we love technology, but we also know it can be super stressful, especially when it’s not working as expected.
 Maybe we can help?
-Feel free to tell us a few your tech woes, especially those you think might make a great blog article, and we’ll do our best to bring you some peace and clarity.
+Feel free to tell us a few of your tech woes, especially those you think might make a great blog article, and we’ll do our best to bring you some peace and clarity.